 Management considers various factors when making pension funding decisions, including actuarially determined minimum contribution requirements under ERISA, contributions required to avoid benefit restrictions and at-risk status as defined by the Pension Protection Act of 2006, management of the pension obligation and regulatory implications.
 On July 6, 2012, President Obama signed into law the Moving Ahead for Progress in the Twenty-first Century Act, which contains a pension funding provision that results in lower pension contributions in the near term while increasing the premiums pension plans pay to the Pension Benefit Guaranty Corporation.
 Certain provisions of the law were applied in 2012 while the others took effect in 2013.
+On August 8, 2014, this funding relief was extended for five years.
 The estimated impacts of the law are reflected in the projected pension contributions below.

-Exelon expects to make qualified pension plan contributions of \$317 million to its qualified pension plans in 2014, of which Generation, ComEd, PECO and BGE will contribute \$169 million, \$119 million, \$11 million and \$0 million, respectively.
-Exelon's and Generation's expected qualified pension plan contributions above include \$53 million and \$51 million, respectively, related to CENG-sponsored plans for the period April 1, 2014 to December 31, 2014 (the period for which CENG is consolidated).
-Unlike the qualified pension plans, Exelon's non-qualified pension plans are not funded.
-Exelon expects to make non-qualified pension plan benefit payments of \$18 million in 2014, of which Generation, ComEd, PECO and BGE will make payments of \$9 million, \$1 million, \$0 million and \$1 million, respectively.
-Exelon and Generation's non-qualified expected pension plan benefit payments above include \$3 million related to CENG-sponsored plans for the period April 1, 2014 to December 31, 2014.
+Exelon expects to make qualified pension plan contributions of \$308 million to its qualified pension plans in 2014, of which Generation, ComEd, PECO and BGE will contribute \$160 million, \$119 million, \$11 million and \$0 million, respectively.
+Exelon assumed sponsorship of the CENG pension and other postretirement benefit plans on July 14, 2014.
+CENG will fund the underfunded balances of the pension and other postretirement benefit plans measured at July 14, 2014.
+CENG's obligation for the qualified pension plans will be funded over a four year period beginning in 2014.
+CENG's obligation for the non-qualified pension and other postretirement benefit plans will be funded in June 2022 or upon the occurrence of certain specified events, such as EDF's disposition of a majority of its interest in CENG.
+Exelon's and Generation's expected qualified pension plan contributions above include \$53 million and \$51 million, respectively, related to the CENG plans for the period April 1, 2014 to December 31, 2014 (the period for which CENG is consolidated), of which CENG will contribute \$43 million.

+Exelon's non-qualified pension plans are not funded.
+Exelon expects to make non-qualified pension plan benefit payments of \$18 million in 2014, of which Generation, ComEd, PECO and BGE will make payments of \$9 million, \$1 million, \$0 million, and \$1 million, respectively.
+Exelon's and Generation's expected non-qualified pension plan benefit payments above include \$3 million related to the CENG plans for the period April 1, 2014 to December 31, 2014.